 7 Marketing Strategies That Don’t Break the Bank

 Straight from the mouth of google themselves, we’ve heard that buying links is a bad idea.
-Instead, backlinks should be built, and lucky that doesn’t cost any money to do.
+Instead, backlinks should be built, and they either take your time, or someone else’s time to build.
 Start by taking a look at at some of the service providers you use.
 Reach out to some of these partners and simply ask them to link to your site.

 That will net you some high-quality backlinks.
 Another method is to look for mentions of your company in online publications or websites.
 If you see your brand mentioned, but there’s no link to your site, simply email the editor for the website and ask them to add it in.
 These little efforts will help build your backlink profile.